-Art & Language used their introduction to further describe the absence of any defined exhibition instruction and to articulate how "the art-gallery component had to be specified... [by the editorial] as a theoretical rather than a concrete component."
-However, what is interesting here is how the group subsequently moved on from this idea by repositioning the printed pages of the journal back into a more conventional exhibition environment as part of their work "Index 01" (see Figure 17), a process through which they were able to undertake further more controlled interrogations of the reading of these texts.
+31 See Norbert Weiner's, The Human Use of Human Beings (1950) and George Kubler's, The Shape of Time: Remarks on the History of Things (1962).
+Art & Language used their introduction to further describe the absence of any defined exhibition instruction and to articulate how "the art-gallery component had to be specified... [by the editorial] as a theoretical rather than a concrete component."28 However, what is interesting here is how the group subsequently moved on from this idea by repositioning the printed pages of the journal back into a more conventional exhibition environment as part of their work "Index 01" (Fig. 17), a process through which they were able to undertake further more controlled interrogations of the reading of these texts.

 Indeed, by using this context to force a particular kind of cross-referencing reading strategy, what this exhibit conveyed was how the content of the individual journal texts could be extended in any number of ways through their endless potential for reference to other similar texts.
-This cross-referencing was used to demonstrate how "the kinds of decisions we make about the relations between one text and another can have implications for our picture of [how one might conceive of] an entire conversational, or ideological world."
+This cross-referencing was used to demonstrate how "the kinds of decisions we make about the relations between one text and another can have implications for our picture of [how one might conceive of] an entire conversational, or ideological world."29